See how I transformed a flush mount fixture in our camper into a beautiful DIY wood bead chandelier with this ceiling light DIY $7 boho makeover!

 (If you want to read more about our camper makeover, click right here.)

 Using this Rustoleum Pure Gold Spray Paint, these wooden beads, this macrame string and some leftover cardboard, I made these DIY wood bead chandelier light fixtures!
 The price tag on wood bead chandeliers from a designer decor store like Pottery Barn can be hundreds of dollars, so I saved a lot of money by making this myself.

 I love how they add texture and a bit of boho glam style to our camper.
 They only cost me $7 to make, and I’m liking how they’re holding up in the RV so far!

-I used my Cricut to cut the cardboard templates, and you can access my Cricut design file here if you want to do the same.
+I used my Cricut to cut the cardboard templates.
+You can access my Cricut design file here if you want to do the same.
 Alter the size of the template and material you cut to suit your fixture.

 You could also use different materials to make the outer hoops and inner circle that the beads attach to.
-Some other ideas are embroidery hoops (drill holes in them) or metal rings (wrap the macrame cord around them).
+Some other ideas are embroidery hoops or quilting hoops (drill holes in them) or metal rings (wrap the macrame cord around them).

-You could also vary the way you attach the beads to the metal fixure dependent on your situation.
-I used Gorilla hot glue sticks for the camper, but you could also screw the beads directly to the fixture.
+Vary the way you attach the beads to the metal fixture dependent on your situation.
+I used Gorilla hot glue sticks for the camper, but you could also screw the string of beads directly to the fixture.
 The options are endless!

-I think these DIY boho beaded light fixtures turned out pretty great for only 7 dollars, and they’d be easy to change out if I ever tire of them.
+I think these DIY boho beaded light fixtures turned out fabulously for only 7 dollars, and they’d be easy to change out if I ever tire of them.

 I can’t wait to share more of our camper renovation with you soon!
 The main room is almost complete and it’s looking so fresh and fun.

-Tell me: What do you think of this DIY boho insired light fixture upcycle?
+Tell me: What do you think of this DIY wood bead chandelier?